ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

 There are three main ways our `get` handler can return.
 By the special property `map` which returns a function that, when called by the consumer, returns a `Maybe` object.
 By another special property `fromSafe` that returns a function which allows exiting the _Safe_ context directly.
 Or, in any other case, by returning another `Proxy`.

+Note that it is our implementation that makes `map` and `fromSafe` special.

-Returning another `Proxy` attached with the same handler enables the consumer to access object members at any depth.
+Recursively returning another `Proxy` attached with the same handler enables the consumer to access object members at any depth.
 Only when accessing `map` or `fromSafe` it is possible to exit the _Safe_ context and get a plain value.

 While traversing an object's members it is important that we keep track of the current state of validity.
 For this purpose there are `lastProxyable` and the module-scoped object `invalid`.
 Let's investigate the handler's recursive part first and see how these two objects work together.